 \subsubsection{Computation Time and Memory Consumption}

-Our method is implemented with Jittor deep learning framework~\cite{hu2020jittor}.
+Our method was implemented with the Jittor deep learning framework~\cite{hu2020jittor}.
 Its flexibility enables efficient face neighbor indexing; convolution can be implemented with general matrix multiplication operators.
-This allows the proposed network is to be as efficient as 2D networks.
+As a result, the proposed network is as efficient as a 2D network.

-We record times for forward and backward propagation and GPU memory consumption.
-Table~\ref{tab:time_mem} shows that {\SubdivNet} is more than 20$\times$ faster than an edge-based approach~\cite{DBLP:journals/tog/HanockaHFGFC19} with less than a third of GPU memory consumption, achieving comparable performance to a highly optimized 2D CNN~\cite{DBLP:conf/eccv/ChenZPSA18}.
+We measured forward and backward propagation duration as well as GPU memory consumption on a 48-core CPU and a single TITAN RTX GPU.
+Table~\ref{tab:time_mem} shows that {\SubdivNet} is more than 20 times faster than an edge-based approach~\cite{DBLP:journals/tog/HanockaHFGFC19} using less than a third of the amount of GPU memory, achieving comparable performance to a highly optimized 2D CNN~\cite{DBLP:conf/eccv/ChenZPSA18}.